LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

    :param string name:
       The name of the session.
 This is the only required parameter.
-All other parameters are optional and have default values which cover the majority of usages.
+All other parameters are optional and have default values that cover the majority of usages.
    :param integer=15 -expires:
       The idle expiration time for the session in minutes.